 During his 12 years as an education specialist and eventually the manager of public education programs at Nauticus, Peter Leighton gained extensive experience working with Norfolk teachers and students.
 As a side project, he also works with the MATE Remote Operated Vehicle program and serves as the coordinator for the Mid-Atlantic Regional R.O.V. competition, which encourages 6-12th grade students to get involved in underwater robotics.

 Catherine is new to sailing, but is incredibly excited to continue pursuing the same kind of non-profit work with Sail Nauticus that she enjoyed in college.
 A William & Mary graduate, Catherine worked and volunteered for numerous non-profit organizations during all four years of her undergraduate education.
 Catherine’s experience at William & Mary cemented her desire to work for an organization whose goal and focus is the betterment of its community.

 Annabelle’s love of the water started later in life while working in New Zealand.
-There she first discovered sailing, cruising Pacific Islands, and sailing a variety of homemade dinghies.
+There she first discovered sailing and cruising Pacific Islands.
 Upon returning to the States, she worked toward making it a career while being involved in several environmental and youth based non-profit organizations.
-She has held a Master 100 Ton captains license for 7 years and has experience operating everything from tugboats, dive boats, to a variety of sailboats.
+She has held a Master 100 Ton captains license for 10 years and has experience operating everything from tugboats, dive boats, to a variety of sailboats.